vladutcornel/style-guide/index.markdown

 3\.
 General programming
 -----------------------
-Try to avoid constructs that are specific to other languages, unless there is a very good reason to do it.
+Try to avoid constructs that are specific to the language you are coding in, unless there is a very good reason to do it.

 4\.
 Code Comments
 -----------------